High-Protein Fast Food & Fast Casual Options for GLP-1 Users

 Protein Style x 2

-This one is my favorite.
+This is one of my favorites!
+Too bad it’s not available on the East Coast, where I live.
 The crispiness of the lettuce paired with the savory burger creates a delicious contrast in textures, making this choice a satisfying and enjoyable meal.

 By maintaining the juicy, flavorful burger patties and toppings while cutting the unnecessary carbs from the bun, the Protein Style burger provides a satisfying and nutritious option within the fast-food landscape.